ibm-cloud-docs/virtualization-solutions/planning/design-considerations-vpc/networking-design.md

 ## IBM Cloud VPC Networking
 {: #virt-sol-network-design-vpc-networking}

-[VPC VSI]{: tag-blue}

 IBM Cloud VPC is a secure, isolated, and highly configurable networking environment that enables organizations to deploy and manage cloud resources with fine-grained control.
 It provides the foundation for modern workloads, including virtual servers, containers, and bare metal deployments, while ensuring network segmentation, security, and scalability.

 ### Default private networking with subnets
 {: #virt-sol-network-design-vpc-networking-subnets}

-[VPC VSI]{: tag-blue}

 VPCs span a region and contain subnets that span individual zones within that region.
 These subnets use ranges of private IP addresses, with the option to bring your own public IP range.
 Subnets within a VPC are private by default and can communicate with each other without configuring additional routes.
 As a result, all resources within a VPC can communicate with one another by default subject to security groups and access control lists.
 Virtual server instances are attached to one or more subnets.

 See the architecture diagram in [About networking for VPC](https://cloud.ibm.com/docs/vpc?topic=vpc-about-networking-for-vpc) for a visual representation of VPC networking concepts.
 For additional information and design considerations, see [Setting IP ranges](https://cloud.ibm.com/docs/vpc?topic=vpc-choosing-ip-ranges-for-your-vpc).

 ### Load-balancers
 {: #virt-sol-network-design-vpc-networking-lb}

-[VPC VSI]{: tag-blue}

 IBM Cloud provides two families of load balancers for VPC: Application Load Balancer (ALB) and Network Load Balancer (NLB), each designed for different use cases and operating at different layers of the OSI model.